Seri Saujana Bridge: Structure

-The symmetric cable-stayed system consists of two A shape pylons, each inclined away from the main span at an angle of 78°, held by 10 pairs of back stays spread into two planes, and 22 main stay cables in one plane anchored on and pick up the middle spine of the main-span deck.
+The symmetric cable-stayed system consists of two single column pylons, each inclined away from the main span at an angle of 78°, held by 10 pairs of back stays spread into two planes, and 22 main stay cables in one plane anchored on and pick up the middle spine of the main-span deck.
 The through-arch system, on the other hand, employs inclined hangers (from arches) anchored on and pick up the outer edges of the main-span deck.
 With support at the middle and the outer edges, the main-span bridge deck can be made relatively lightweight and slender.

 The bridge is controlled by the principal design parameters to reflect a transparent, elegant and futuristic slender looking structure, with an overall single span of 300m and total width of 32m.
 There are dual three lane carriageways.
 The deck level varies from RL 35.25m at abutment to RL 35m at centre of the bridge.

 The builder of this bridge was Road Builder (M) Sdn Bhd at a cost of US$20 million.
 It was opened on 31 May 2003.